sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 #### Collaborate widely

 By working in the open by default, the department places itself in a better position to align with this digital standard by allowing its code base to be shared both interdepartmentally, as well as with the Canadians it is intended to serve.
 This also presents the opportunity for the public to play an active role in reviewing, validating, and extending the functionality used to deliver services to them.
-Modern services thrive off of the ecosystem of products and services that are built around them, and in order for the government to meet the rising expectations of Canadians, the department must build services that align with said expectations.
+Modern services thrive off of the ecosystem of products and services that are built around them, and in order for the government to meet the rising expectations of Canadians[^14], the department must build services that align with said expectations.

 #### Empower staff to deliver better services

 By shifting buy decisions to the purchasing of software services, rather than technology products themselves, departmental employees should be the ones overseeing the implementation of the project by the vendor's resources.
 This ensures that the department maintains control over the prioritization of work, in alignment with Government of Canada and departmental priorities, and also ensures the knowledge of the system remains with employees within the Government of Canada, not within the confines of large enterprises who will bill consulting hours to understand how the governments own systems function.
 This also ensures that if the vendor fails to deliver, they should be interchangeable with a different vendor.
-In order for this to be the case, the Government of Canada employee must have the knowledge required for the continuation of the project.
+In order for this to be the case, the Government of Canada employee must have the knowledge required for the continuation of the project[^15].

 ### Digital Operations Strategic Plan